adstuart/azure-vnetflowlogs-wheretoenable/README.md

 Notice how in the above output, the DestIP within my spoke (10.242.13.4) effectively is an unknown IP address, in the same category as 192.168.2.1 (On-Premises client).
 Whereas the VM within my Hub VNet (10.10.3.7) has much richer data, specifically I am able to pull our attributes such as DestVM name.

 This is a reflection on the fact we have enabled VNet Flow Logs only within the Hub VNet.
-Therefore, we are able to pull flows out of the VNet itself, but unless the source or destination is within this VNet, we effectively lose the SDN schema.
+Therefore, we are able to pull flows out of the VNet itself, but unless the source or destination is within this VNet, we effectively lose the richer field data.

 ### IntraVNet